HyperGenesisGameTools/Crucible_AI/readme.md

 # Crucible AI: A Local-First Agentic Project Manager

 Crucible AI is a proof-of-concept for a fully local, agentic AI system designed for project management.
 This agent can reason about tasks, projects, and users stored in a local database.
-It uses a Retrieval-Augmented Generation (RAG) pipeline to answer questions and is being expanded to take actions, like creating new tasks, based on conversational commands.
+It uses a Retrieval-Augmented Generation (RAG) pipeline to answer questions and is equipped with tools to take actions, like creating new tasks, based on conversational commands.

 The entire system runs on your local machine with no required external API calls for its core functionality, ensuring privacy and offline capability.

+## Key Features

+* **Local First**: All components, from the language model to the database, run on your local machine.
+* **Conversational Q&A**: Ask questions about your projects and tasks in natural language.
+* **Agentic Actions**: Instruct the agent to perform actions, such as creating new tasks.
+* **Human-in-the-Loop**: Confirms with the user before executing any action that modifies the database.
+* **Modular Architecture**: The system is composed of several independent scripts that can be run for different purposes.

 ## Architecture Overview

 The agent's "mind" is composed of several distinct parts that work together:

-1.  **Database (`project_tasks.db`):** A simple SQLite database holds the structured data for all projects, users, and tasks.
+1.  **Database (`project_tasks.db`)**: A simple SQLite database holds the structured data for all projects, users, and tasks.
 The schema is created and populated by `setup_db.py`.
-2.  **Memory (`chroma_db/`):** To allow the agent to perform semantic searches over the data, the tasks are converted into vector embeddings using a local `sentence-transformers` model.
+2.  **Memory (`chroma_db/`)**: To allow the agent to perform semantic searches over the data, the tasks are converted into vector embeddings using a local `sentence-transformers` model.
 These embeddings are stored in a ChromaDB vector store, which acts as the agent's long-term memory.
 This process is handled by `embed_db.py`.
-3.  **Reasoning Engine (Local LLM):** The agent's "brain" is a Large Language Model (LLM) running locally via **LM Studio**.
+3.  **Reasoning Engine (Local LLM)**: The agent's "brain" is a Large Language Model (LLM) running locally via **LM Studio**.
 This provides the conversational and reasoning capabilities.
-4.  **Cognitive Loop (`main.py`):** LangChain is used to orchestrate the agent's operations.
-It connects the user's query to the **Reasoning Engine** and the **Memory**, creating a RAG pipeline that allows the agent to find relevant information and formulate an answer.
+4.  **Cognitive Architecture (LangChain)**: LangChain is used to orchestrate the agent's operations, connecting the user's query to the **Reasoning Engine** and the **Memory**.
+There are three primary cognitive loops:
+    * `main.py`: A simple RAG pipeline for read-only conversational Q&A.
+    * `agent_main.py`: A more advanced agent with tools for adding tasks and listing users, featuring a human-in-the-loop confirmation step.
+    * `merged_agent.py`: The most capable agent, combining the knowledge retrieval of the RAG pipeline with the action-taking capabilities of the other agents.

 ## How to Use